 Fallen Hunter is nearly complete.

-Working on Fallen Hunter this weekend.
-It's been a challenge, because there are a lot more characters.
-I hope I was able to develop them as well as those in Fallen Palm.
+there are a lot more characters.
+I hope I was able to develop them as

 Again, the setting is the Florida Keys.
 Primarily the Content Keys, north of Big Pine Key, but with visits to Key West, western Cuba, and Cozumel, Mexico.
 The book starts about four months after the end of Fallen Palm and Jesse is called upon to help out a friend.
 The plot evolves and thickens, as he moves to Key West for a week and once again, involves international terrorism.